HOME

 Getting Started – Shop Safety for Beginners

-Class Assistant: Erika Lim
+Class Assistant: John Augsburger

 The Getting Started class is a continuation of the safety process in good woodworking practices taught in the Intro to the Guild class.